aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/FailoverConfigurationGuide.md

 ### Monitor Failures and Investigate
 If you are experiencing difficulties with the failover plugin, try the following:
-- Enable logs [here](/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md#logging) to see the cause of the failure
-  - If it is a timeout, see [this](#failover-time-profiles) and fine tune the timeout values
+- Enable [logging](/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md#logging) to find the cause of the failure.
+If it is a timeout, review this [documentation](#failover-time-profiles) and adjust the timeout values.
-- For additional assistance, visit the getting help page [here](../../README.md#getting-help-and-opening-issues)
+- For additional assistance, visit the [getting help page](../../README.md#getting-help-and-opening-issues).